 - Describe the technique used in wrist arthrocentesis.

 - Review the potential complications of wrist arthrocentesis.

 - Outline interprofessional team strategies for improving care coordination and communication to advance wrist arthrocentesis and improve outcomes.

 Wrist arthrocentesis is a procedure where the synovial fluid is aspirated from a patient's wrist.
 This is a sterile procedure that can be both therapeutic or diagnostic.
 This procedure can be performed in the emergency department or an office setting by healthcare professionals with procedural knowledge to limit complications.

 The joint space can be palpated distal to the radius and ulnar to the anatomic snuffbox on the dorsal aspect of the wrist, avoiding extensor carpi radialis brevis and extensor pollicis longus.
 Additionally, the joint space can be approached from the ulnar aspect.
-From the ulnar approach, the space can be palpated distal to the distal ulna.
+From the ulnar approach, space can be palpated distally to the distal ulna.